Four Steps to Ensure Accuracy in Your Written Communications

 A style guide is a reference that you can use to ensure style consistency in every document you produce.
 These books cover everything from how to reference states (for example, using the postal abbreviations, spelling out the whole name, or another abbreviation) and other proper nouns, to whether or not to use the serial comma.
 These are the often-overlooked details that give your documents a professional edge.
 The key to using a style guide effectively is to simply choose one and stick to it—using it to check everything you write, every time.

 The fourth way to ensure accuracy is to have someone else—an objective outsider—check over your work.
 As the writer, it can be hard to detect ambiguous statements because you know what your intended meaning was.
 Adding someone else to read your text is the best way of ensuring your intended meaning is clearly communicated to your readers.
 The ideal objective reader will also know proper grammar, punctuation, and style.

 You want your written materials to communicate your professionalism and expertise, so don’t let errors of fact, style inconsistencies, misspellings, or grammar mistakes hurt your image.
 When you use these four steps to ensure accuracy in your written communications, your readers will know you’re a pro.

-Have a question for Melinda?
-Ask or leave a comment below!
+Have a question for Melinda or want to leave a comment?
+Click here.